zia207/r-colab/README.md

 6.  **Easy Sharing:** Colab notebooks can be easily shared with others by generating a shareable link.
 It's a convenient way to showcase your work or collaborate with others.

-To get started with Google Colab, you can visit the official website at [**https://colab.research.google.com/**](https://colab.research.google.com/).
-You can either create a new notebook or open an existing one from your Google Drive.
-The notebooks run on virtual machines hosted by Google, and once you close the browser, the virtual machine and its contents are discarded, but your notebook will be automatically saved to your Google Drive.
+To get started with Google Colab, visit the official website at [**https://colab.research.google.com/**](https://colab.research.google.com/).
+You can create a new notebook or open an existing one from your Google Drive.
+The notebooks run on virtual machines hosted by Google, and once you close the browser, the virtual machine and its contents are discarded.
+Still, your notebook will be automatically saved to your Google Drive.

-Keep in mind that the available resources, such as GPU and TPU quotas, may be limited for free users.
-Also, the specific features and limitations of Google Colab may evolve over time, so it's always a good idea to check the official website or documentation for the latest information.
+Remember that the available resources, such as GPU and TPU quotas, may be limited to free users.
+Also, the specific features and limitations of Google Colab may evolve, so it's always a good idea to check the official website or documentation for the latest information.

 Although Google Colab is primarily designed for Python, it also supports R. You can run R code in a Colab notebook by creating an R runtime environment.
 Here's how you can set it up: